Framework for Evaluating Eligibility, Tenure, and Rotation

 Framework Clarification: What Constitutes a Limit

 Under the Rotation Research Framework, a rule constitutes an eligibility limit only if it exhausts authorization to hold office without restoration.
-Systems that preserve eligibility through reset, sequencing, exemption, or reinterpretive regeneration are analyzed as permission regimes, even where numeric caps remain formally intact or the system continues to describe itself as “term-limited.”
+Systems that preserve eligibility through reset, sequencing, exemption, or reinterpretive regeneration are analyzed as permission regimes, even where numeric limits remain formally intact or the system continues to describe itself as “term-limited.”

 Rotation Effects (Analytical Distinction)

 Rotation effects are contingent outcomes.
 They are not constitutive of rotation itself and must not be used to infer whether a system is rotational in design.
-A system may produce visible turnover while remaining permission-preserving in architecture, or may impose strict eligibility exhaustion while exhibiting varied downstream effects depending on institutional context.
+A system may produce visible member replacement while remaining permission-preserving in architecture, or may impose strict eligibility exhaustion while exhibiting varied downstream effects depending on institutional context.

 The Rotation Research Framework therefore distinguishes between rotation as a structural property of eligibility design and rotation effects as evaluative observations assessed separately under Normative Adequacy.